SoumiryaSarangi/OS-CA-Automated-Deadlock-Detection-Tool/README.md

 ---

-## 📖 Overview
+## ðŸ“– Overview

 **Deadlock Detective** is a web-based educational tool that helps students and developers understand **deadlock detection** in operating systems.
 It implements two industry-standard algorithms and provides interactive visualizations to make learning intuitive and engaging.

 **Perfect for:**
-- 🎓 Students learning Operating Systems
+- ðŸŽ“ Students learning Operating Systems
-- 👨‍🏫 Educators teaching concurrency and synchronization
+- ðŸ‘¨â€ðŸ« Educators teaching concurrency and synchronization
-- 💻 Developers studying resource management
+- ðŸ’» Developers studying resource management
-- 📚 Anyone interested in how computers handle process deadlocks
+- ðŸ“š Anyone interested in how computers handle process deadlocks

 ---

-## 🎯 Problem Statement
+## ðŸŽ¯ Problem Statement

 > **"Develop a tool that automatically detects potential deadlocks in system processes.
 The tool should analyze process dependencies and resource allocation to identify circular wait conditions and suggest resolution strategies."**